Skip to main content

 Mauricio is the Head of Strategic Partnerships for the ODI Global Risks and Resilience programme, where he designs and works across different multi-stakeholder initiatives to build resilience and drive sustainable change in complex settings.
 Before SPARC, Mauricio served as the Knowledge Manager of the Building Resilience and Adaptation to Climate Extremes and Disasters (BRACED) knowledge and policy hub at ODI.

-Rebecca Nadin, Risk and Resilience Adviser, ODI, London, UK
+Rebecca Nadin, Risk and Resilience Adviser

 Rebecca Nadin.